JuanPabloDiaz/freeForGeeks/README.md

 <h6>Machine Learning</h6>

 - [ollama](https://ollama.com/) let's you run LLM (Large Language Models) on your own machine.
 It's like OpenAI's GPT-3 but on your own machine.
 It's free and open-source.
 It comes with an API that you can listen to through localhost. ⭐ [64.8k stars](https://github.com/ollama/ollama)
+- [Deepgram AI API](https://www.deepgram.com/) is a free API for `speech recognition`.
+The API provides access to `speech-to-text`, audio transcription, and more.

 <h6>Data Processing and Migration</h6>